 Our hikes take place in May/June and September/October.
-You will experience daily highs around 20C/68F, and evening lows around 4C/40F.
-You will also likely experience some rain and cloud cover, and occasionally frost at night, so it’s important that you follow our recommended packing list.
+You will experience daily highs around 20C/68F and evening lows around 4C/40F.
+You will also likely experience some rain and cloud cover and occasional frost at night, so it’s important that you follow our recommended packing list.

 Should I pack bug spray?

-The short answer is yes, please pack bug spray for lower altitude sections of the hike as well as excursions in Cusco and the Sacred Valley.
-That said, the majority of our hike is in high altitude where there are little or no mosquitos.
-In stretches through lower elevations you may notice midges.
+The short answer is yes; please pack bug spray for lower altitude sections of the hike as well as excursions in Cusco and the Sacred Valley.
+That said, the majority of our hike is at high altitudes where there are little or no mosquitos.
+In stretches, through lower elevations, you may notice midges.

 Will I have to carry all of my own luggage?

 Our team of porters will carry your larger luggage from campsite to campsite, including all food and camping gear.
 Peruvian law strictly enforces the weight our porters may carry.
-You’ll be provided with a duffel bag for the trek which the porters will transport between campsites.
-You must keep your bag under 6kg/13.5lbs.
-You will be responsible to carry your own daypack which should include snacks, water, sunscreen, extra layers you may need throughout the day, camera, and other odds and ends you may want.
+You’ll be provided with a duffel bag for the trek, which the porters will transport between campsites.
+You must keep your bag under 6kg/13.5 lbs.
+You will be responsible for carrying your own daypack, which should include snacks, water, sunscreen, extra layers you may need throughout the day, a camera, and other odds and ends you may want.

 Anything specific I should pack?

 Packing for the Inca Trail can be tricky as you must stay under 20kg/44lbs in your larger luggage bag, which will be stored at our hotel in Cusco, but then as stated above, your Inca Trail duffel bag must be under 6kg/13.5lbs, while still being prepared for a wide range of weather conditions.
 To assist you, we put together a thorough packing list here with plenty of recommendations.
 Feel free to email us with any specific packing-related questions—we know you’ll have a couple!